Léopold Lambert – New York on January 1, 2014

-I am happy to open the 2014 series of article by sharing the rich content of the book The Gift of Freedom: War, Debt, and Other Refugee Passages written by Funambulist friend Mimi Thi Nguyen who I quoted many times recently, mostly for her work about the relationship between fashion and politics (listen to the Archipelago podcast we recorded together).
+I am happy to open the 2014 series of articles by sharing the rich content of the book The Gift of Freedom: War, Debt, and Other Refugee Passages written by Funambulist friend Mimi Thi Nguyen who I quoted many times recently, mostly for her work about the relationship between fashion and politics (listen to the Archipelago podcast we recorded together).
 This time, however, I would like to insist on the precise reading that Mimi does of the imperialist mechanisms through the invention of a political-philosophical concept, “the gift of freedom.”
 This gift, ‘offered’ — often through devastating wars — by the imperialist governments of the United States and post-colonialism Europe to nations that are craving for freedom according to the imperialist narrative, is defined by Mimi as “an assemblage of liberal political philosophies, regimes of representation, and structures of enforcement that measure and manufacture freedom and its others” (p12).
 She further insists on the production of nonrefundable debt that such a gift produces, as well as the manifestation of racial ideologies that are at work in the actions and discourses operating around it.

 One of the fundamental ideas that Mimi’s book develops engages the status of refugee within the mechanisms of the gift of freedom.
 She does not follow entirely the vision of the refugee as the subjectivized body par excellence, and she attempts to elaborate a more complex interpretation of this status as also taking an active role within the operativity of the gift of freedom.
 This mostly applies to the specific case of the refugee who went from living in the nation for which freedom is produced to the imperial land itself.
 In this regard, Mimi evokes (in various lengths) four stories of Vietnamese refugees now living in the United States or Canada that particularly illustrate such a thesis: